Skip to main content

 3. Dismiss the rest of the Creditor’s motion.

-4. Order the Debtor to pay the costs of the case thereto."
+4. Order the Debtor to pay the case costs thereto.”

-* The Creditor's (Min Hee-jin's) requested coercive compliance money was KRW 30 billion when the Debtor (HYBE) would violate the court's decision, however the court accepted only KRW 20 billion, reduced by KRW 10 billion.
+* The Creditor (Min Hee-jin) requested KRW 30 billion in coercive compliance money when the Debtor (HYBE) would violate the court’s decision; however, the court accepted only KRW 20 billion, reduced by KRW 10 billion.

 (a) Preserved rights of the Creditor (Min)

-In order to be granted a provisional legal position by the court, the creditor who applies should prove to have preserved rights against the debtor (HYBE).
-The court accepted that Min has a right to demand the retention of the representative director (CEO of ADOR) as an inside director by Min's insistence pursuant to the provision "Article 2.1" of the shareholders' agreement between HYBE and Min.
-Thus, the court ruled that HYBE is legally obligated to protect Min's preserved rights during her contracted term of office with the Debtor (HYBE) unless there is a breach of contract.
+To be granted a provisional legal position by the court, the Creditor who applies should prove to have preserved rights against the debtor (HYBE).
+The court accepted that Min has a right to demand the retention of the representative director (CEO of ADOR) as an inside director by Min’s insistence pursuant to the provision “Article 2.1” of the shareholders’ Agreement between HYBE and Min.
+Thus, the court ruled that HYBE is legally obligated to protect Min’s preserved rights during her contracted term of office with the Debtor (HYBE) unless there is a breach of contract.

 (b) Necessity of preservation

 Since Min has acceptable preserved rights in this claim, the court judges whether the Creditor Min is necessary for preservation.
-To accept the necessity of preservation of Min's application, the following requirements should be satisfied; whether (i) the Creditor can obtain relief for her rights on the merits of the case, (ii) it's possible to compensate her damages caused by the dismissal of director with money financially, if approve to remove her position of representative director and inside director, (iii) as a result, the Creditor's damages are irreparable if denies the Creditor's request.
-After consideration, the court granted the Creditor's claim.
+To accept the necessity of preservation of Min’s application, the following requirements should be satisfied whether (i) the Creditor can obtain relief for her rights on the merits of the case, (ii) it’s possible to compensate her damages caused by the dismissal of director with money financially if the court approves to remove her position of representative director and inside director, (iii) as a result, the Creditor’s damages are irreparable if the court denies the Creditor’s request.
+After consideration, the court granted the Creditor’s claim.

 * In addition, the court had to determine whether Min Hee-jin had grounds for removal.
 If the statutory grounds for Min Hee-jin’s removal existed, Min Hee-jin’s provisional disposition could be set aside.
 Therefore, after reviewing and hearing the materials submitted by the Creditor and the Debtor, the court was able to conclude that